cpittet/ada-teamphilippe/index.md

 is between 0 and 1 but the number of quotes may be in the hundreds), we standardize the features.

-Note that here the goal is exactly to predict very accurately the stock price of the upcoming week based on the current week quotes but rather to see if there trends among certain groups that emerges.
+Note that here the goal is not exactly to predict very accurately the stock price of the upcoming week based on the current week quotes but rather to see if there trends among certain groups that emerges.
 To accurately predict the stock prices, we would probably need more complex models as well as other features.
 However, more complex models quickly becomes less interpretable (black-box models) and this would prevent us to extract the trends